blandflakes/brewing/rauchbier.md

 Observed much slowed fermentation 2015-03-30.
 Performing a diacetyl rest by setting the temp controller to 65 degrees.
 Will possibly lager for a couple of weeks after the rest is complete.

 Rest ended 2015-04-06.
 Gradually dropped temp to 40 degrees for lagering.

+Kegged 2015-05-22 (force carbination).

+Drank on 2015-05-25.
+Tasted delicious - clean, malty, lager flavor.
+Got a hint of smoke, but not as much as one would hope.
+Will likely want to retry as a full or partial mash recipe.